Mars at opposition 2025: Witness the Red Planet’s Brightest Night

 As part of its exploration, it also measured the radiation exposure in the interior of the spacecraft as it traveled to Mars, and it is continuing radiation measurements as it explores the surface of Mars.
 This data would be important for a future manned mission.

-Now we hope Curiosity rover will land successfully and bring some interesting data from Mars!
+We’re now hoping the Curiosity rover lands successfully and brings back some fascinating data from Mars!

 Jules Verne’s house in South Brittany, France